 This tavern was a large room with small round tables and wooden, round-backed “bankers” chairs.
 The food included hamburger steak, french fries, french fries and gravy (no cheese, this was before poutine), spaghetti, pizza, and “farmer” sausage.
 There might also be tourtière and other French-Canadian foods, pig’s feet and meat balls in brown sauce, say.
 There were also small steaks, sandwiches including a club sandwich, and sometimes chicken or meat croquettes.
 (Croquettes seem to have disappeared from menus everywhere which is a wrong some retro-minded chef should correct soon).

-Beaver Hall Hill is south of what used to be called Dorchester Boulevard, it is now boul.
+Beaver Hall Hill is south of what used to be Dorchester Boulevard, and is now boul.
 René Lévesque, after the late separatist premier of Quebec.
-On the other side of Dorchester was and is Phillips Square, originally a high-end shopping enclave which served the gentry and merchant classes who resided nearby.
+On the other side of Dorchester was and is Phillips Square, originally a high-end shopping enclave that served the gentry and merchant classes.
 You see the Square pictured in the early image above.
 That’s King Edward VII in the centre and he is still there.

-In 1901, a Mr. Krausmann opened a restaurant on the Square’s east side, it was just outside camera range in that image, where the awning is on the right.
-The idea was a European cafe with mixed German and French influences which may explain the formal name, the Lorraine Café.
-By the 1920s and through the second war, Krausmann’s Lorraine Cafe was a noted club venue which specialized in the dinner-and-show, a concept then prevalent in North America.
+In 1901 a Mr. Krausmann opened a restaurant on the Square’s east side, it was just outside camera range in that image, where the awning is on the right.
+The concept was a European cafe that mixed German and French influences, which may explain its formal name, the Lorraine Café.
+By the 1920s and through the second war, Krausmann’s Lorraine Cafe was a noted club venue which specialized in the dinner-and-show, an entertainment genre popular at the time in North America.

-In the 1970s, I sometimes went to Krausmann’s too, by then it was simply called Krausmann Tavern.
-I hadn’t known of the 75 year history and glory days as a supper club, it was just a good tavern with a slightly different menu.
-The star German dish, maybe the only Teutonic specialty by then, was the pickled pork knuckles.
+In the 1970s, sometimes I went to Krausmann’s too, by then it was just called Krausmann Tavern.
+I knew nothing of its 75 year history or glory days as a supper club.
+To me it was just a good tavern with a slightly offbeat menu.
+The star German dish, maybe the only Teutonic specialty on the menu by then, was the pickled pork knuckles.
 Perhaps it was from Lorraine, France, as Mr. Krausmann may have been.
-(In fact, I once had a similar dish in Stenay, an old garrison town in Lorraine).
-The shanks were brined and spiced, long boiled, and served with plain boiled potato and sauerkraut.
-It was very good and the beer of the time, similar to the light but tasty Labatt 50 still sold, suited it.
+In fact, I once had a similar dish in Stenay, an old garrison town in Lorraine.

 I left Montreal in 1983.
-A few years later, Krausmann’s moved from the north side of Dorchester to the south side, taking occupancy in the tavern of the ex-policeman.
+A few years after Krausmann’s moved from the north side of Dorchester to the south side, taking occupancy where the ex-policeman had his tavern.
 I never visited that location but knew of the change.

-In about 1990, Krausmann’s became Brisket, a restaurant which specializes in Montreal’s famous “smoked meat”, or cured and sliced beef piled high on a sandwich.
-It’s the Montreal version of the pastrami and corned beef in New York.
-Smoked meat has Montreal Jewish origins but like the bagel has departed its original precincts to become part of the general food scene.
+In about 1990 Krausmann’s became Brisket, a restaurant that specializes in Montreal’s famous “smoked meat”, or cured and sliced beef piled high on a sandwich.
+It’s Montreal’s version of pastrami and corned beef in New York.
+Smoked meat has Montreal Jewish origins but, like the bagel, has long departed its original precincts to enter the general food scene.

-While pickled pork and smoked meat may seem from different universes, both are cured, carnivores’ specialties.
-In some ways Brisket was new, but in a certain way, it continued its older heritage.
+While pickled pork and smoked meat may seem from different universes, both are cured specialties for carnivores.
+Brisket was new for the locale but in some ways it continued the older heritage.

-Yesterday, I was walking down from Phillips Square to Beaver Hall Hill to look at these old haunts and lo, the small Victorian block of buildings which housed the policeman’s tavern, the re-located Kraussman’s, and now Brisket still stands.
+Yesterday, I was walking down from Phillips Square to Beaver Hall Hill to look at these old haunts and lo there appeared the small, Victorian block of buildings that housed the policeman’s tavern, and then Kraussman’s, and now Brisket.

-Men were doing repairs in the doorway, and when I explained I had eaten there 40 years earlier, they kindly gave me a tour of the inside as it was closed until evening.
-It looked different than I remembered but the outside and inside have been modified numerous times since the 70s.
-Back then, small frosted glass panes typically formed the window casements of taverns, to prevent looking inside.
+Men were doing repairs in the doorway.
+When I explained I had eaten there 40 years earlier, they kindly gave me a tour of the inside as it was closed until evening.
+It looked different than I remembered but the premises had been modified numerous times since the 1970s.
+Back then, small frosted glass panes typically formed the window casements in taverns, to prevent looking inside.
 This was common for Quebec taverns, and was probably required by law.
-While the main windows have changed, look at the sidewalk level: the old frosted glass is still there.

 The workmen introduced me to one of the principals, he was working in the kitchen.
 He was delighted to meet someone who had known Krausmann’s.
-Indeed the name is remembered in the restaurant’s current name, as Le Salon Krausmann is a sub-title of the Brisket name.
-Not just that, but he told me, rather improbably, that the famous pig’s knuckle dish is still served and follows the original recipe.
+Indeed the name is remembered in the restaurant’s current name, as Brisket is sub-titled Le Salon Krausmann.
+Not just that, he told me, improbable as it may seem, that the pig’s knuckle dish of former fame is still served – and follows the original recipe.

-It’s typical daily fare for Montrealers and Brisket offers pretty much the full gamut.
-I didn’t get the chance to eat there unfortunately but it is Stop No. 1 the next time I am in Montreal.
+It’s typical popular fare for Montrealers, and Brisket pretty much covers the gamut.
+I didn’t get the chance to eat there unfortunately, but it is Stop No. 1 the next time I am in Montreal.

-Krausmann’s had to have that pig’s knuckle dish on its menu when it opened in 1901.
+Krausmann’s had to have the pig’s knuckle dish on its menu when it launched in 1901.
 It is now 2016, and the same dish is still served, a hop and skip from the original location.
 No one has explained this to the Montreal eating public as far as I know.
-I doubt there are many other if any dishes in Montreal or Canada for that matter served continuously for that long.
+I doubt there are many other, if any, dishes in Montreal, or Canada for that matter, served continuously for 115 years!

-You Montreal foodies investigating the new school of this and that – go to Brisket and try its historic pork knuckles: tell them to make it so it comes piping hot, you need to see the steam come out as you open it up.
-Forget french fries much less poutine with it, you want plain boiled potato and sauerkraut.
-And cold blonde lager, the house carries Belle Gueule and St-Ambroise beer, that will do just fine, as good or better than Labatt 50.
+You Montreal foodies on the prowl for the next sensation: go to Brisket and try its historic pork knuckles.
+Ask for it piping hot so you can see the steam rise as you open it up.
+Eschew french fries, much less poutine, on the side.
+You want plain boiled potatoes and sauerkraut.
+And drink cold blonde lager with it, the house serves Belle Gueule and St-Ambroise beer.
+It will do just fine, as good or better than Labatt 50.